 And it’s through Ali’s travels, through the strangers she meets and the things that they value—and why they value them—that Ali eventually comes to understand her father and how his life may not have been as easy and carefree as she previously thought.
 Because just like the seemingly insignificant objects Ali collects, not everything is exactly as it appears.

 REVIEW: If you’re looking for a nice road trip book, then this is for you.
 I, personally, LOVE road trip books and this one checked all of the boxes.
 It definitely makes me want to take a drive along the Western coastline of the US!

 Ali and Nico were both likable characters and I thought the pacing of the book was really good.
 We didn’t have to spend too much time in the car with them, but were given just enough as a reader to feel like our characters were on a journey and not just appearing in different cities.

 The plot of the book was good as well.
 I thought it created a really good atmosphere for Ali to grow and develop as a character.
 I thought the flashbacks were written well and didn’t detract from the pacing of what was supposed to be happening currently.
 I love the idea of trading up for things even if I think it’s a tad unrealistic.

 Overall, I thought this book was great!
 My only issues really, involved Ali and Nico’s relationship.
 Specifically, I felt like the amount of time we spent in Ali’s head thinking about the demise of their relationship was too much.
 Either tell us what was in the freaking glove box already, or stop bringing it up!
 Other than that, though, this book was a good read–perfect for summer or maybe just when you wish it felt a little more summery.

 Sexual Content: Mild

-Note: I received this book free from the publisher in exchange for an honest review.
+Note: I received this book free from the author/blog tour in exchange for an honest review.